LION'S MANE

 3. Gut-Brain Axis Support

-Prebiotic Effects: Polysaccharides in Lion’s Mane enhance gut microbiota health.
+Prebiotic Effects: Studies show polysaccharides in Lion’s Mane may help gut microbiota health.
 A balanced microbiome influences mood through the production of short-chain fatty acids (SCFAs) and neurotransmitter precursors.
 [30]

 Mucosal Barrier Integrity: By strengthening the gut lining and reducing inflammation, Lion's Mane may prevent systemic inflammation that exacerbates depressive symptoms.
 [35]